The 7 Best Hot Tub Cleaners to Make Your Spa Sparkle

 - Removes stains, dirt, oil and scum

-This heavy-duty gel hot tub cleaner—suitable for solid surfaces and hot tub covers—comes with a sponge and cleaning cloth, so you won’t need to buy these additional hot tub cleaning supplies.
+This heavy-duty gel hot tub cleaner—suitable for solid surfaces and hot tub covers—comes with a sponge and cleaning cloth, so you won’t need to buy additional hot tub cleaning supplies.
 Let it sit for up to 30 minutes on especially dirty or stained surfaces, then simply wipe away.
-It’s a solid all-around cleaner at a value price, plus it’s biodegradable, nonabrasive and there’s no harsh chemicals or odors.
+It’s a solid all-around cleaner at a value price, plus it’s biodegradable and nonabrasive, and there aren’t any harsh chemicals or odors.

 - Budget-friendly price